 The artist I was talking to does oil paintings and exhibits them in local galleries for potential sale.
 This is apparently a very difficult prospect and one can go a long time without making any money.
 He seems to have little interest in commercial art, and he shouldn't need to have such an interest.
 The question here is about doing what one really wants to do, after all.

 I know an artist who does reproduction Greek and Roman pottery.
 From my background, I couldn't begin to understand how such a line of work could result in a living, but it does.
 One reason is because the artist was willing to make sacrifices to make such a living possible.
-I am not talking about living like pauper, certainly not forever.
+I am not talking about living like a pauper, certainly not forever.
 I am talking about making sacrifices to gain the time needed to build your name.
 Having done so, this pottery artist not only has loyal clients who buy her work, but was even commissioned to produce pieces for a couple of recent huge budget fantasy movies.
 Her sacrifices early on netted a tremendous gain in the long run.
 Would you do that?

 I am, of course, older and wiser now.
 As the saying goes, if I knew then what I know now I could have made that early run build into something great.
 We live and learn, right?
-I followed up with some freelance and then the works for TOKYOPOP, which was still living mostly by my own hand and power, but not exactly doing what I wanted to do.
+I followed up with some freelance and then the original manga works for TOKYOPOP, which was still living mostly by my own hand and power, but not exactly doing what I wanted to do.
 In 2005, I returned to the world of full time employment in a studio, this time a Hollywood studio doing film VFX work.

 An old friend of mine had retired early from the company where he worked with a small pension.
 He also rented out the house he had in the U.S. His monthly income would barely cover the rent in the place I was staying in L.A., but he was living an amazing life of adventure in SE Asia.
 Most importantly, he didn't need to work, ever.
 Granted, he used his spare time mostly for World of Warcraft, but I saw different possibilities in what he had done.
 I began to really look into this.
 I found more stories, even one of a guy who began doing freelance online, for what might be considered peanuts in California, but it got him out of the rat race and over to Asia where he was happily living a dream life.
 I won't dare tell you what he started out with.
 Anyway, this had me convinced.